michaelrbock/notes/books/designing-data-intensive-applications-part-3.md

 * Only one transaction can hold the lock for a particular resource.
 * One username per user.

 Even if a node believes it is "the chosen one", that doesn't necessarily mean a quorum of nodes agrees.
-A node may have formerly been the leader, but the other nodes could have declared it dead in the meantime (e.g. due to a network interuption or GC pause)
+A node may have formerly been the leader, but the other nodes could have declared it dead in the meantime (e.g. due to a network interruption or GC pause)

 If a node continues acting as the chosen one, even though its not, it could cause problems.